Sexual Incompatibility: Keep Trying, or Break Up?

 Is the problem solvable?

-Some experts question whether sexual incompatibility is a thing at all – especially if both parties are willing to put in the effort.
+Some experts question whether sexual incompatibility is a thing at all, especially if both parties are willing to put in the effort.

 An argument exists that implying that people are “incompatible” is the same as saying that partners are incapable of existing together.
 This sheds negative light on the relationship as a whole.
 Thus, perhaps a better way to describe sexual issues within a relationship is to refer to them as differences.

-In relationships where both parties still care for each other and are willing to make adjustments, compromise, and seek outside help, the odds of them being able to stay together increase.
+In relationships where both parties still care for each other and are willing to adjust, compromise, and seek outside help, the odds of them being able to stay together increase.
 For couples who want to salvage their relationship, support is available.
 In addition to individual counseling, there is also couples counseling and even sex therapy, where you may get some feedback and assistance.

 Our FREE checklist can help you find the right fit.